Car Accidents: How Police Reports Are Used

 - description of the vehicles involved in the accident.

 Note that the report won’t necessarily include the responding officer’s opinions or conclusions about how the accident actually happened, whose action (or inaction) may have been the primary cause of the accident, or whether any driving laws were violated in connection with the accident.
-Sometimes this kind of information is included in the report, but it’s not universal law enforcement policy.
+Sometimes this kind of information is included in the report, but it’s not a universal law enforcement policy.

 What if you disagree with something contained in the report?